LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \textbf{Fewer or More Computing Devices}.
-For a given LLM parameter count, if we have $re$ ($re\neq t\cdot p\cdot d$) computing devices, the hardware efficiency of LLM processing would decrease.
-Specifically, the hardware efficiency ($\mathit{eff}_{re}$) when processing the LLM with $re$ devices can be computed as Equation~\ref{e:ml_smaller_eff}, where $\gamma_0\sim\gamma_2$ are fitting constants; $\mathit{eff}_{n}$ is the highest hardware efficiency; and $n$ is the number of devices that can obtain $\mathit{eff}_{n}$.
+When the number of computing devices is not equal to $t\cdot p\cdot d$, the hardware efficiency decreases.
+The efficiency ($\mathit{eff}_{re}$) with $re$ devices can be calculated using Equation~\ref{e:ml_smaller_eff}, where $\gamma_0\sim\gamma_2$ are fitting constants, $\mathit{eff}_{n}$ means the highest hardware efficiency, and $n$ indicates the number of devices that can achieve $\mathit{eff}_{n}$.\\